yatharthb97/yatharthb97.github.io/content/classnotes/week6.md

 ### The Xenopus Pregnancy Test

 + Inject frogs with urine sample while them swim in a sterile buffer.
 The sampl was injected near the overies of the femaile Xenopus.

 + Only effective for detection if the pregnancy was about 3-5 weeks.

 + Release of frog eggs would indicate a pregnancy.

++ Lancelot Hogben established the first Xenopus colony at the London School of Economics in 1927.

++ Exploited the fact that Xenopus females laid eggs in response to human chrionic gondatropin.

   ## Down to Embroyos

 + The nucleus from the same species can be transplanted into an egg and it can develop to a tadpole and beyond.

 + 'Something' happens later when the cells get differentiated that makes the nucleus unable to be reprogrammed.

 + Later in 2012, John B. Gurdon and Shinya Yamanaka got the Nobel Prize for their work in understanding 'the something' - which today is called nuclear reprogramming.

 + Robert Briggs and Thomas J King did the very first nuclar transplantation in Xenopus.

 #### Spemann-Mongold organizer